aseprite/aseprite/INSTALL.md

    Studio project, you can copy the whole `data/` directory to `build/src/RelWithDebInfo/` so you can run/debug the program from Visual Studio IDE.

+# How to profile ASEPRITE?

+You must compile with `Profile` configuration.
+For example on Linux:

+    /.../aseprite-source/build$ cmake .. -G "Unix Makefiles" -DCMAKE_BUILD_TYPE:STRING=Profile -DCOMPILER_GCC:BOOL=ON